-The Applied Arts Building opened in 1972 and houses the School of Art and Design as well as classroom and laboratory space for the College of Science, Technology, Engineering and Mathematics.
+The Applied Arts Building opened in 1972 and houses the School of Art and Design as well as classroom and laboratory space for the College of Science, Technology, Engineering, Mathematics and Management.

 Bowman Hall characterizes UW-Stout.
 Its solid traditional exterior houses a modern, efficient, computerized interior devoted to serving students.
 The building is home to a variety of services including the Advisement Office, Registration and Records, Student Services, and the Financial Aid Office, as well as classroom space.

 The oldest existing structure at Stout, Bowman Hall was built in 1897 to replace an earlier wood structure that was leveled in a disastrous fire.
 Through the years, it has served as a classroom, laboratory and office building.
 Noted for its massive clock tower on the north end, Bowman serves as a landmark in the community and in the memory of every Stout graduate.